Diversity hiring and six top tips to get it working for you

 Whether innate or learned, everybody is capable of unconscious bias.
 Reinforced by our own personal experiences, cultural background, beliefs and world view, bias is how we feel about something – a person or group of people, an idea, a thing – and how we use those feelings to make judgements and decisions about those people or things, often instantaneously.

 Psychologists and researchers have identified over 150 types of bias that impact the way we engage, assess and interact with others.
 In the recruitment process that’s 150 ways that otherwise suitably qualified candidates can be overlooked, ignored, put aside or deliberately discounted.
-You can read more about unconscious bias in our article here.
+Learn all about unconscious bias in our free whitepaper here.

 Algorithms do the job humans can’t